 We spent almost two months looking out at the Fantasy Ridge when we did our new route on the Kangshung Face, tracing the ridges double sided cornices, watching avalanches roar off down both sides.
 And yet still, dreaming, even as we still had our own new route to do, of yet another route on Everest.

 Yet why hasn’t anyone seriously taken a shot at this – what is probably one of the finest lines on any of the 8,000 meters peaks?

 It is probably a few things, all combined, that create this incredible challenge.

-The hard climbing will start low down, then probably just gets harder and becomes more dangerous in the center section.
-Finally reaching the North-East Ridge you still have to climb through the Pinnacles and out onto the upper part of the North Ridge.
+The hard climbing on the Fantasy Ridge will start low down, then probably just gets harder and becomes more dangerous in the center section.
+When finally reaching the North-East Ridge, you still have to climb through the Pinnacles and out onto the upper part of the North Ridge.

 By the time you reach the Second Step on the North Ridge, the ladder will be the least of your worries.
 Russell Brice and Harry Taylor were the first people to climb through the Pinnacles, maybe they will do a topo?

 If one wants challenge and honor and endless fun climbing on Everest, this is the route to do.
 Needless to say you won’t be waiting in line.

 With only a few half-hearted attempts over the last three decades, the whole Kama Valley below the Kangshung is as remote as it gets on any side of Everest – undoubtably a part of its awesome beauty as well.

 Climbers, while still tackling a few of the lower and harder faces on Everest, have really shied away from applying themselves to this.
 That it is hard, high and dangerous goes without saying – but it certainly doesn’t mean it can’t be done in fine style by a well prepared and experienced team.

 I thought about the Ridge quite seriously for a number of years after we did the Kangshung Face, looping in my Everest teammate Paul Teare on a few audacious plans.